 11.2.1.1 Remove, spray clean with degreasing solvent, and air dry the exhaust backpressure and crankcase pressure filters.
 Re-install the filters and inspect and replace the O-rings (Norgreen part 4380-700) as needed.

-222
+11.2.1.2 Disconnect the external oil supply and oil return lines from the remote oil filter housing adapter that is mounted on the engine (refer to Fig. 2).